Customs and Excise Division

 European Union returns for Island traders, such as Supplementary Declarations and European Sales Lists, are processed by the service which can also assist in confirming the validity of European VAT registration numbers.
 A business advice centre is run from the premises, with enquiries exceeding 7,000 per annum.
 These enquiries range from complex liability problems to basic information such as current exchange rates.
 (These are readily available from the UK site).
 Visiting officers attend traders' premises not only to check records but to give advice to registered traders.

 As you might expect, Customs and Excise Division also has important law enforcement functions to perform and these duties can range from the investigation of local customs offences such as bootlegging of alcohol and tobacco through to assisting other jurisdictions with the investigation of international money laundering.
-In the area of financial crime the Division works closely with the Financial Crime Unit (FCU) and currently there are intelligence officers and investigation officers working with their police colleagues at the FCU.
+In the area of financial crime the Division works closely with the Financial Intelligence Unit (FIU) and currently there are intelligence officers and investigation officers working with their police colleagues at the FIU.
 Another side of the Division's law enforcement work is its contribution to the Chief Minister's Drug and Alcohol Strategy, which complement its performance of the more traditional customs work including attendance at ports and the airport, dealing with passengers, examining freight, courier and postal packets, road fuel testing and excise visiting.
 In most of these areas officers are seeking to seize offending items and to disrupt those that try to bring into the Island prohibited or restricted goods, which include drugs, alcohol, tobacco, weapons, paedophile materials and endangered species or meat products.
 Where prohibitions are broken closer working and intelligence sharing extends to various police units.

 The Division also operates a 7.5 metre trailer based rigid-hulled inflatable boat (RHIB) bought using the seized proceeds of illegal activities and enables us to fulfil our commitments under the Chief Minister's strategy and provide an effective deterrent to those who would seek to use the Island's waters to smuggle drugs.